tobyhodges/probable-enigma/episodes/01-introduction.md

 is our bad timing and lack of planning.

 We will demonstrate to you:
-- why you should know about Open Sciece, FAIR and good data mangment practices
+- why you should know about Open Science, FAIR and good data management practices
 - how adoption of those practices benefits yourself and your group/organization by:
 -- improving productivity
 -- speeding up inductions